Hiswe/hiswe.github.io/source/_drafts/13-koa-nuxt.md

 ## Handling POST

-Since one of our goal is to be able to work without JS on the client side, we'll need to add more code.
 Let say we want to be able to post a form.

-- First we will use [koa-router](https://www.npmjs.com/package/koa-router) and [koa-body](https://www.npmjs.com/package/koa-body)
+- First we will install/use [koa-router](https://www.npmjs.com/package/koa-router) and [koa-body](https://www.npmjs.com/package/koa-body)
-- Then with those we will able to handle our `POST` action
+- Then with those we will be able to handle our `POST` action
 - And we might want to do a database call inside it (`doSomethingAsync` in the example)

 {% include_code lang:js 13-koa-nuxt/03-koa-form.js %}

 This is kind of ok:

-- we can now post some data without JS activated
+- we can now post some data
 - redirect to `/` where Nuxt will handle the markup

+JSON response can be added by later by

+- checking what the request `Content-Type` header (`ctx.is('application/json')`)
+- don't redirect
+- send back the appropriate response

+## Handling errors

-_We should write an error middleware_ to be sure that if something went wrong, this will not crash our application
+We should write an error middleware.
+It will make sure that if something went wrong, our application won't crash.
+To catch all the things, it will be our first middleware.

 {% include_code lang:js 13-koa-nuxt/04-koa-form-error.js %}

+So now if anything throw (DB call, JSON parsing…) we will serve a page with the error printed.

+## Handling Server data with Nuxt

-This will work but it's a bit rough: we should send back some data validation to the user form.
+We also should send back some data validation to the user form.

-## Handling Server data in Nuxt
+{% caption Oh no! %}
+{% asset_img validation.svg 500 250 "a form field with a validation error 'a form field with a validation error'" %}
+{% endcaption %}

 In order to display any validation in the Nuxt application we will need to: